Chimney Sweep Services in Edgewater, CO: Your Trusted Local Experts

 What Are the Signs That My Chimney Needs Cleaning or Repairs?

-Look out for these common signs: – Smoke backing into your home when the fireplace is in use – Strong odors coming from the chimney – Excessive soot buildup or visible creosote – Cracks in the mortar or flue tiles – Difficulty starting or maintaining a fire – Draft issues or cold air coming through the chimney.
+Watch for smoke backing into your home when the fireplace is going, strong or musty odors coming from the chimney, heavy soot buildup or visible creosote, cracks in the mortar or flue tiles, trouble getting a fire started or keeping it lit, and cold air or draft problems coming down the chimney.

 If you notice any of these, it's time to call for a professional chimney sweep or inspection.